Top 14 Data Security Best Practices

 Antispyware

-Anti-spyware and anti-adware tools are designed to remove or block spyware.
-Spyware is computer software installed without the user’s knowledge.
-Usually its goal is to find out more information about the user’s behavior and to collect personal information.
-Anti-spyware tools work much like antivirus tools; many of their functions overlap.
-Some antispyware software is combined with antivirus packages, whereas other programs are available as standalones.
-Regardless of the type you use, you must regularly look for spyware, often identified by the presence of tracking cookies on hosts, and remove any that gets installed.
+Anti-spyware tools work much like antivirus tools, and many of their functions overlap.
+Some antispyware software is combined with antivirus packages, whereas other programs are available as standalone solutions.
+Regardless of which type of protection you use, you must regularly look for spyware, such as by identifying and removing tracking cookies on hosts.

 Pop-up blockers